tfcbot/agentic-backend-template/README.md

 #### GET /content
 Retrieves user content.

-#### POST /content/generate
+#### POST /generate-content
 Generates new content for the user.

-All endpoints are protected and require authentication.
+All endpoints are protected and require authentication via Oauth Access token from Clerk.
 The API is accessible at:
 - Production: `api.${DOMAIN_NAME}/v1`
 - Other stages: `${stage}-api.${DOMAIN_NAME}/v1`